-The word wudu has the meaning of beauty, light and cleanliness.
-When you perform wudu the water washes away your sins.
+The word “wudu” has the meaning of beauty, light and cleanliness.
+When you perform wudu, the water washes away your sins.
 Wudu, prayer, gatherings of knowledge, certain adhkar and giving charity all wipe out different types of wrongdoings.
-One should thus try to perform different actions so that all one’s wrongdoings are wiped out.
+We should thus try to perform different actions so that all our wrongdoings are wiped out.

 The previous nations and prophets had wudu, although the method may have differed slightly from our wudu.
 What is unique to this Ummah, however is that on the Day of Judgement its members will be distinguished from other nations by light on their faces and limbs from the traces of wudu.

 To extend washing the arms means washing above the elbow half way up to the shoulder or beyond.
 To extend washing the feet means washing above the ankle half way up the shin or beyond.
-When he made wudu, Sayyiduna Abu Hurayrah would wash his arms up to the shoulders and his legs up to his ankles’.
+When he made wudu, Sayyiduna Abu Hurayrah would wash his arms up to the shoulders and his legs right up his shins.